 - maintaining an ongoing assessment program that results in the continuous improvement of our educational program, research endeavors and infrastructure in an effort to maintain/support our mission and vision.

-Thomas Jefferson University's Doctor of Pharmacy program is accredited by:
+Thomas Jefferson University's Doctor of Pharmacy Program is fully accredited until June 30, 2026

 Accreditation Council for Pharmacy Education